Why Pump Covers Are the Best Gym Shirt (And How to Wear One Right)

 Most graphic tees — even ones sold as premium — are 160 to 180 GSM.
 That's thin.
 You feel it when you put it on.
 It moves wrong, it wrinkles wrong, and after a few washes it starts to look like you bought it at a gas station.

-Veil of Nox pump covers are built at 250 to 340+ GSM.
+Veil of Nox pump covers are built at 250 GSM.
 That weight changes how the shirt drapes, how it holds its shape, how it feels on your shoulders.
 You notice it the second you put it on.

 • 160–180 GSM: Standard graphic tee weight — thin, wrinkles easily